The Lumberjack Story: One Secret of Highly Productive People

-There was an old lumberjack known for his speed at cutting down trees.
+There was an old lumberjack well known for his speed at cutting down trees.
 One day he was challenged by a younger, stronger lumberjack who knew he could beat the older guy in a head to head contest and earn glory for himself.
-So the young lumberjack challenged the old timer and the experienced lumberjack agreed.
+Smiling to himself, the experienced lumberjack agreed.

-The wise, older lumberjack smiled and told the youngster, “I stopped for 15 minutes every hour to sharpen my axe, and so the work that I did was more productive.”
+The wise, older lumberjack smiled and told the youngster, “I stopped for 15 minutes every hour to sharpen my ax, and so the work that I did was more productive.”

-Never forget to stop and sharpen your axe!
-The most productive people spend a little time at the end or beginning of the day, and make a plan for the next one.
+Are you taking time to sharpen your ax?
+As Stephen Covey mentioned in “First Things First”, the most productive people spend a little time at the end or beginning of each day and make a plan.
 This allows them to prioritize their time, and get that which needs to be done, done.
 Top producers also spend time each day doing things that pay off long term, like reading about what other successful people have done, researching their product and competition, eating healthy, and exercising.
+Never forget to stop and sharpen your ax!